ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 It can take a few tries for the DNS names to be resolved accurately.
 So try the test at least three times.
 All tests should pass except the enterprise to spoke VPE tests:

 It is not currently possible to access a spoke VPE through a transit VPC cross zone.
-The VPE return traffic does use spoke egress route table.
+The VPE return traffic does not use spoke egress route table.
 The enterprise DNS resolution must resolve the fully qualified name to the IP address of the VPE in the same zone.
 Configuring this is beyond the scope of this tutorial.

 ## Production Notes and Conclusions
 {: #vpc-transit2-production-notes}